esluyter/ESTimeline/README.md

 <details>
   <summary><strong>Getting started: installing and tutorial</strong></summary>

+here is a slightly out of date tutorial in that it doesn't use MixerChannel. definitely still relevant up to environment variables - adding reverb, and the patterns and routines are relevant but under-documented.

 ## Installing
 Download or clone this repository into your SuperCollider Extensions directory.
 To see where this is, go to `File > Open user support directory` and find the `Extensions` directory, or evaluate:
 ```